 Private cars are almost prohibitively expensive on the average Ukrainian salary, so many people rely on public transport.
 Because of this, it's impossible to go more than 15 minutes without seeing a taxi, city bus or tram.
-Larger cities, such as Kiev, have metro systems that are affordable, incredibly clean and convenient.
+Larger cities, such as Kyiv, have metro systems that are affordable, incredibly clean and convenient.

 Cost of living in Ukraine

 + PRO: Cheap alcohol and travel abroad

 Alcohol (especially locally produced beer and wine) retails in Ukraine for much less than it does in other countries.
 All this means that unless a huge amount of luxury is involved, a night out on the town will leave partygoers with more than enough money for breakfast the next day.

 For those who have a holiday coming up, travel packages are sold at local travel agencies.
 All-inclusive vacations to Turkey and Egypt are hot sellers, while outbound plane tickets from Ukraine to other destinations in Europe are available at a low price.

 - CON: Expensive electronics and clothing

 All the newest electronic devices are available in Ukraine but at a premium.
 For this reason, expats often ask friends travelling abroad to bring back electronics when returning to Ukraine.

 Clothing is another popular item to buy abroad because the quality of fabrics sold in Ukraine can be rather low.
 This can be partially avoided by buying more expensive articles, but this isn't always a sure bet.

 Healthcare in Ukraine